ninanoo/PoR/README.md

 <br/>

-###### ※ This algorithm was not designed for the purposes of ICO.<br/>Coin issuance may be required to raise money needed to implement and validate the algorithm.<br/>Even if a coin is issued, it should be aimed at the proof of concept of the algorithm, not profit.<br/>Compensation schemes are needed and follow the methods of other smart contract algorithms.<br/>I hope this algorithm solves many of the problems associated with the blockchain, so that the block chain technology is activated.
+###### ※ This algorithm was not designed for the purposes of ICO.<br/>Coin issuance may be required to raise money needed to implement and validate the algorithm.<br/>Even if a coin is issued, it should be aimed at the proof of concept of the algorithm, not profit.<br/>Compensation schemes are needed and follow the methods of other smart contract algorithms.<br/>I hope this algorithm solves many of the problems associated with the blockchain, so that the blockchain technology is activated.